Ahmad Dofiri

 Ahmad Dofiri (born 4 June 1967) is an Indonesian politician serving as special advisor for security, public order and police reform to president Prabowo Subianto since 2025.
 From 2024 to 2025, he served as deputy chief of the Indonesian National Police.
-From 2023 to 2024, he served as general inspector of the National Police.
+From 2023 to 2024, he served as Inspectorate of General Supervision of the Indonesian National Police of the National Police.
 From 2021 to 2023, he served as chief of the Intelligence and Security Agency.
 From 2020 to 2021, he served as chief of the regional police of West Java.
 From 2016 to 2019, he served as chief of the regional police of Yogyakarta.
 In 2016, he served as chief of the regional police of Banten.